 In our introductory post we looked at the concept of the modern marketer, highlighting the factors that have led to a transformation of the marketing function and the competencies that the modern marketer needs to master in order to be efficient and effective in this new role.
-In this first installment of our 5 part series we take a closer look at how the modern marketer implements targeting to achieve business results.
+In this blog we take a closer look at how the modern marketer implements targeting to achieve business results.

 A fundamental credo of inbound marketing is that it delivers highly personalised marketing for the prospect.
 In the B2B context, content is designed to specifically answer questions about business obstacles they face.
 This can only be achieved with a deep understanding of the target audience’s challenges, questions, concerns and objections.
 In order to address this, the first step in the targeting process is to build buyer personas.

 In a nutshell, a buyer persona is a fictional representation of your ideal customer.
 The objective is to have an in-depth profile of your target audience to ensure that the content you create resonates with them and provides them with the answers they seek.
 The buyer persona profile will cover aspects such as the role the person plays in the business, where they spend their time online, what business challenges they face, what they like to do outside of office hours, their marital status and life stage, their level of education and the influence they have on purchasing decisions, to name just a few.
 It’s worthwhile to mention that most B2B organisations will have several buyer personas and each should be outlined.

 What Information is Included in a Buyer Persona Profile?